zyyan20h/DissolvPCB/DissolvPCB_Process_Details.md

 	- Gloves and Goggles are a must.
  	- Lab coats may be desireable in case of spills.
 - Cautions
-	- Residual PVA and/or eGaIn may remain on surfaces.
+	- Residual PVA and/or EGaIn may remain on surfaces.
 Take cautions to avoid contamination

-## eGaIn Recovery
+## EGaIn Recovery

-### eGaIn Collection & De-Oxidation
+### EGaIn Collection & De-Oxidation
-- Leftover eGaIn can be de-oxidized and re-consolidated easily using a solution of NaOH.
+- Leftover EGaIn can be de-oxidized and re-consolidated easily using a solution of NaOH.
-- Afterwards, eGaIn can be collected using a pipette and stored safely until reuse.
+- Afterwards, EGaIn can be collected using a pipette and stored safely until reuse.
   	<img src="https://github.com/user-attachments/assets/c121fcb1-de04-4462-b4d6-fc394a2756b0" width="700">

 ### Safety & Disposal